Darwin Porter: Career

 In 1958, he joined The Miami Herald as an entertainment writer, book reviewer, and columnist.
 Later, he was appointed Bureau Chief of The Miami Herald in Key West, where he was a frequent visitor to Havana, writing about the growing tensions between the United States and Cuba.
 Once, he was taken into the hills to meet a guerilla fighter, Fidel Castro.
 In Key West, he conducted extensive interviews with Harry S Truman, who had made Key West his winter White House during his presidency.

 In Key West, he was befriended by playwright Tennessee Williams, who introduced him to a number of stars, such as Vivien Leigh, Marlon Brando, and Paul Newman, as well as such literary figures as Truman Capote, Christopher Isherwood, and Gore Vidal.
 Porter would later write biographies of these personalities.
 In 2014, he would publish a biography, Pink Triangle, devoted to Williams, Capote, and Vidal.

 In New York in 1961, Porter was named vice president of Haggart Associates at the age of 24.
 Working with the company president, Stanley Mills Haggart, a noted interior designer, author, and magazine editor, they produced some of TV's most-watched commercials, specializing in hiring movie stars to sell their products.
 Haggart had the Pepsi-Cola account, the soft drink promoted by Joan Crawford.
 They also produced 20-minute musical shorts starring such entertainers as Lena Horne and Louis Armstrong.

-A world traveler, Porter, in 1969, wrote the first Frommer guidebook.
+A world traveler, Porter, in 1969, wrote the first Frommer's guidebook.
 (Before that, the series produced a $-a-Day series.)
 In terms of volume, he would write more travel guidebooks than all others, over a 50-year span.
 In the 1970s and 80s, and into the 90s, the Frommer guidebook series was the market leader.
 The books were published, over the years, by Arthur Frommer, Inc.; Simon & Schuster; and John Wiley & Sons.

 Porter also wrote and updated subsequent editions of travel guides for Lufthansa, American Airlines, TWA, Iberia Airlines, Greyhound, British Airways, SAS Scandinavian Airlines, American Express, TAP Air Portugal, Air France, and Alitalia.

 Porter is also a novelist.
 His first novel Butterflies in Heat was reviewed by James Kirkwood, Jr., the Pulitzer Prize-winning author of A Chorus Line, with “Darwin Porter writes with an incredible understanding of the milieu—hot enough to singe the wings off any butterfly.”
 Butterflies in Heat was later adapted into the film, Tropic of Desire.